PiBrewing/craftbeerpi4-documentation/master/development/example_actor.md

 For actors, but also for Sensors you have the possibility to specify actions that can be triggered from the dashboard.
 This is done via `@action("{NAME}", parameters=[...])`.
 Parameters are specified in the same way as you do it for the plugin parameters.
 The example below shows you an example on how to set the poer for an actor.

 This is followed by the corresponding fucntion that shall be triggered by the action.
 The parameters are directly assigned via the `label` of the action prameter (e.g. `Power` like in this example).
-In this case, the parameter power will be defined by the action and the action will call the `self.set_power()` function and will change the power for the actor
+In this case, the parameter power will be defined by the action and the action will call the `self.set_power()` function and will change the power for the actor.
+The fucntion checks, if the value is not below 0 or above 100.
+Otherwise the min value of 0 or the max value of 100 will be set

+{% hint style="info" %}
+Power for an actor can be only between 0 and 100.
+The value has to be an `int`.
+{% endhint %}

 ```
     # Custom property which can be configured by the user